Being an italian comic artist, living in France and writing in English it’s not always easy. Actually, let’s cut it short and say it never is.

 WHAT OPTIONS ARE THERE FOR MULTILINGUAL CREATORS

 If like me you never gave up your dream of making comics in your native language, here’s what you can do.

-HOSTING YOUR COMIC
+HOSTING YOUR COMIC IN MANY LANGUAGES

-You can make as many versions of your comics as you want and then link them all together through your tapas profile and your readers will be able to pick your series in the language they prefer from your comics list.
+You can make as many versions of your comic as you want and then link them all together through your Tapas profile and your readers will be able to pick your series in the language they prefer from your comics list.
 Unfortunately there’s no such thing as a ‘tapas.fr’ or ‘tapas.it’ that would allow readers of a specific language to access content exclusively in that language, but in the multilingual desert represented by comic platforms at the moment, this is by far your best option.

-Social media platforms push to implement real-time crappy AI translated content instead of providing an easy way to creator to trasnlate their own content.
+Social media platforms push to implement real-time crappy AI translated content instead of providing an easy way to creators to translate their own content.
 I saw my posts automatically translated in Italian or French on Facebook a couple of times and it made me wanna sue them.
-There is an option in your page’s seetings that allows to turn the automated translation on.
+There is an option in your page’s seetings that allows you to turn the automated translation on.
 Please don’t use it unless your life depends on it.
 Also, it doesn’t translate pictures, so it won’t help you much with your comics.